b-charles/pigs/ioc/README.md

 ```go
 func InjectedFunc(first mypkg.SomeInterface, second *anotherlib.RandomComponent) { ... }
 ```
-If the container calls the function, the first argument will be injected with a component with a type or signature `mypkg.SomeInterface` and the second argument with a component with a type or signature `*anotherlib.RandomComponent`.
+If the container calls the function, the first argument will be injected with a component with a main type or signature `mypkg.SomeInterface` and the second argument with a component with a main type `*anotherlib.RandomComponent`.

 Injected functions can take any number of input arguments, none included.